Distributed MIMO Networks with Rotary ULAs for Indoor Scenarios under Rician Fading: System Model

 where $\textbf{v}_k$ and $\textbf{h}_k$ are the $k$-th columns of the matrices $\textbf{V}$ and $\textbf{H}$, respectively.

 From (\ref{r_k}), the Signal-to-Interference-plus-Noise Ratio (SINR) of the uplink transmission from the $k$-th MTD to all the APs is given by

 The receive combining matrix $\textbf{V}$ is computed as a function of the matrix of estimated channel vectors $\hat{\textbf{H}}\in\mathbb{C}^{M\times K}$, $\hat{\textbf{H}}=[\hat{\textbf{h}}_1,\ldots,\hat{\textbf{h}}_K]$.
 In this work, we adopt the centralized Zero Forcing (ZF) combining scheme\footnote{Centralized ZF for distributed massive MIMO in indoor industrial scenarios was also adopted in \cite{alonzo2021}.
-Note that the SE performance obtained with ZF approaches that with MMSE in the high SINR regime \cite{jiang2011}.}.
+Note that the performance obtained with ZF approaches that with MMSE in the high SINR regime \cite{paulraj2003}, with the advantage of not requiring statistical knowledge of the noise variance or interference.}.
 The receive combining matrix is computed as \cite{liu2020}